rvennam/kube-code-camp/exercise-4/README.md

 # Deploy an application with IBM Watson services

-In this lab, set up an application to leverage the Watson Text To Speech service.
+In this lab, set up an application to leverage the Watson Speech To Text service.

+# Create the Watson Speech To Text Service
+In this section, you will create the Watson service in your own account and get the service credentials.
+If you are having trouble creating services in your own account, ask the instructor for the service credentials.

+1. Go to cloud.ibm.com and using the account switcher drop down, switch to your own Account.
+2. Click on the **Catalog**, search for **Speech To Text** service and **Create**
+3. Click on **Service Credentials** on the left
+4. Then, click on **View Credentials**
+5. Take note of the `apikey` value.
+You will need this key in the next section

 # Update the credentials.json file
 1. Change to the Excercise 4 directory: